Geeetech3D/Smartto-Eclipse/README.md

 ## What's included
 Folder | Description
 --- | ---
-firmwares | source code of this project(including IAR version and Eclipse version) circuit_diagram | electronic circuit diagrams of A30 / E180 / 301
-tools | mini scripts for using firmwares or controlling motor
+STM32f103r | source code of this project tools | mini scripts for using firmwares or controlling motor

 ## Support